Well0Lins/lp-cadwtatto/README.md

-# lp-cadwtatto
+# Sanidade-world

-- Landing Page being developed for a tattoo studio.
+- Landing Page being developed for a Sanidade World.

 ## Technologies used.

-- JavaScript
+- TypeScript
-- HTML / CSS
+- HTML / SCSS
-- React
+- Angular